bryanliujiang/SHF-Cardea-Parser/manual.md

 **Notes:**

-This should be the singular character to forbid from being entered when patients submit forms as it is heavily relied upon in this program for sanitation and duplicate tracking.
+This should be the singular character to forbid from being entered when patients submit forms, as it is heavily relied upon in this program for sanitation and duplicate tracking.
 Incorrect initialization of this parameter may result in a significantly disfigured output file that would be incompatible with Cardea, if not crash this program.